sourcegraph/about/docs/server/config/site.md

   Name of the language mode for the language server (e.g. go, java)

 * `address` (string)
   TCP address of the language server.
-Required for Sourcegraph Server; do not set for Sourcegraph Data Center.
+Required (except for Sourcegraph cluster deployments).
   Additional restrictions:
   * Regex pattern: `^tcp://`